KChronos000/ATE_beta/README.md

-  # Untitled

-  This is a code bundle for Untitled.
+  This is a code bundle for Study lessons.
 The original project is available at https://www.figma.com/design/wKen5oV8vM3ERhbzfWmUyP/Untitled.

   ## Running the code